flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 in the manifest has only `--socket=wayland` but no `x11` or `fallback-x11` access.

-This means the application will not be able to launch in a X11 session.

 ### finish-args-incorrect-secret-service-talk-name

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--talk-name=org.freedesktop.Secrets`.

-This is incorrect.
-The correct name is in lowercase `org.freedesktop.secrets`.
+The correct name is `org.freedesktop.secrets`.

 ### finish-args-freedesktop-dbus-talk-name